-- 6.387 The UNHCR COI report, October 2005, noted that "There appears to be a continuing trend towards the targeting of ethnic or religious communities in an aim to arouse ethnic/religious tensions in the country, in particular between the Sunni and Shia religious communities.
-[40f] (p15) - 6.389 The UNHCR COI report, October 2005, noted that "It is feared that ethnic tensions could further increase and, given that all sides have armed groups, result in further unrest."
-[40f] (p14) - 6.390 The USSD report 2005 also mentioned that:
+- 22.04 The UNHCR COI report, October 2005, noted that "There appears to be a continuing trend towards the targeting of ethnic or religious communities in an aim to arouse ethnic/religious tensions in the country, in particular between the Sunni and Shia religious communities."
+[40c] (p15) - 22.05 The UNSC report, 3 March 2006, stated "In Baghdad and its surrounding areas, there are regular reports of bodies of Shia and Sunni men with signs of torture and summary execution.
+Violence affecting Kurds and Arabs has also been reported in Kirkuk" [38e] (p13) - 22.06 The UNHCR COI report, October 2005, noted that "It is feared that ethnic tensions could further increase and, given that all sides have armed groups, result in further unrest."
+[40c] (p14) - 22.07 The USSD report 2005 also mentioned that:

 "Kurdish authorities abused and discriminated against minorities in the North, including Turcomen, Arabs, Christians, and Shabak.
 Authorities denied services to some villages, arrested minorities without due process and took them to undisclosed locations for detention, and pressured minority schools to teach in the Kurdish language.
 Ethnic and religious minorities in Kirkuk frequently charged that Kurdish security forces targeted Arabs and Turcomen.
 Kurds also complained that Turcoman election officials tried to prevent Kurdish participation and that Arabs prevented Kurds from returning to their homes in Kirkuk."
-[2h] (p20)
+[2b] (p20)